victor-vd/victor-vd/README.md

 ## Victor Dantas
 - Brazilian Developer
 - Currently working on a web application and a drink machine
-- Java, C#, Python, JavaScript, HTML, CSS
+- Java, C#, JavaScript, HTML, CSS
 - I'm 18 and live in Salvador, Bahia

 <!--